TwoFin/Beyond_Infinity/VMR_IDP_Classification/README.md

 ## Current Features and Functions Detailed

 ### Display name contsruction based on IDP attributes

-If the participant has IDP attibutes, display name (overlay text) is constructed: jobtitle surname | department
+If the participant has IDP attibutes, display name (overlay text) is constructed from config file setting: displayNameBuild

-### VMR treatment based on service_tag
+### VMR control based on service_tag & participants IDP attributes
-Service tags are deiminated by underscore '_' to produce variables to use for treament i.e.:

-"allDept" is a single variable

-"department_Airforce" is separated into two variables: "department" & "Airforce"

-Then these are processed:

-1. If Var1 is "AllDept" then allow IDP authenticated users to join, then use pexClientAPI to change security watermark as according to participants .

-2. If Var1 is "rank" then participants rank (jobtitle) is checked in a list named by Var2, currently there are two lists 'co' for Commissioned Offices and 'top' for top rank only.
-If the participant does not have the required rank (jobtitle) they are refused entry to VMR.

-3. Var1 is tested against a list of IDP attributes (claims configure on Infinity & IDP), if there is a match then only participants with that IDP parameter matching Var2 will be allowed into VMR.
-In the above example only participants with IDP claim 'department' matching 'Airforce' will be allowed into the VMR.

-    Other examples of VMR tags:

-    "jobtitle_Sergeant": Only participants with rank of sergeant (jobtitle) are allow into the VMR

-    "givenname_Jon": Only participants called Jon will be allowed into VMR - not real life but shows how different IDP claims can be used

-4. Any other calls, i.e.: no service tag, are allowed to continue to prevent failures in demo environment.
-In production this would likely be set to reject call.
+VMR Service tag shall be contructed:

+`FeatureAbb_idpAttrTest_idpAttrValue_Class`

+Where:
+`FeatureAbb` - Future use to select different features modules  - default "IDPC" - if no match default server action continue/reject
+`idpAttrTest` - IDP attibute from user to test against idpAttrValue, entry to VMR if values match - default "ANY" - does not perform check
+`idpAttrValue` - Value to test againt users value of idpAttrTest - default "ANY" - does not perform check `Class` - Minuimum classification in IDP attribute 'clearance' required to enter VMR - default "ANY" - classification is changed according to participants

+Examples:

+`IDPC_department_Navy_ANY`

+Members of department 'Navy' allowed into VMR, classification changes on participant join: Lowest classification of all active participant set

+`IDPC_department_Navy_SECRET`

+Members of department 'Navy' & IDP classification 'SECRET' or higher (VMR theme) allowed into VMR

+`IDPC_ANY_ANY_SECRET`

+No test on idpAttr, IDP classification 'SECRET' or higher (VMR theme) allowed into VMR

+`IDPC_ANY_ANY_ANY`

+Any IDP authenticated user (VMR Setting) are allowed into VMR, classification changes on participant join: Lowest classification of all active participant set